BRoy98/StackNotifier/README.md

 2. Install dependencies: `yarn install`
 3. Run the server: `yarn dev`
 4. To run unit tests, run: `yarn test`
-5. **Please read the next section** to know how to trigger the notifications ⬇️⬇️⬇️
+5. **Please read the next section** to know more about the service and triggers ⬇️⬇️⬇️

 ---

 ## ⚠️ Important Notes

 - If `.env` file content is copied from the given link, it should contains all the **API keys** needed to connect to the **Redis Cloud Server** (free trial), **Twilio SMS service** (free trial) and **MailJet mail service** (free trail).
 - Kindly **change the phone and email** on the user database to receive the notifications.
 Know More here, [User Database](https://github.com/BRoy98/StackNotifier#1-user-database).
-- Check the [Routinely check and send notifications](https://github.com/BRoy98/StackNotifier#2-routinely-check-and-send-notifications) to know how to **triggering the notification service**.
+- Check the [Routinely check and send notifications](https://github.com/BRoy98/StackNotifier#2-routinely-check-and-send-notifications) to know how to **periodically trigger the notification service**.

 ---